What do we do when we have been wounded by other church leaders?

 I edited this post on September 14, 2006.

-One reply on “What do we do when we have been wounded by other church leaders?”
+One response to “What do we do when we have been wounded by other church leaders?”

 Then, respectfully, why don’t the offenders step down from their leadership positions.
 Does it not seem hypocritical to expect someone else to take rejection when they got hurt, and yet maintain one’s own position of authority?
 I’m sorry, but it does seem like you are concerned with how you look personally.
 And while it’s “BIG” of you to admit to a mistake, forcing a victim to accept painful loses, while holding one’s own place is not an apology, but more likely a failure to take responsibility for one’s own aggressive nature.
 Truly Sad.